MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 ### Service Registry State

-Registry state for driver and Win32 services should be stored under the "Parameters" subkey of the service using an HKR line in an [AddReg]() section referenced by the service install section in the INF.
+Registry state that is provisioned by the INF for driver and Win32 services should be stored under the "Parameters" subkey of the service using an HKR line in an [AddReg]() section referenced by the service install section in the INF.
 Below is an example:

 ```
 [ExampleDDInstall.Services]